 The Reason We All Come From a Womb (2019)

-The protein atomic structure is retraced and becomes a starry night, hovering on the celling of the gallery, above the other works and the human bodies in the space: the bodies become moving screens and filter for the light.
-In the slow-moving projection, the protein structure is put in relation with the constellation of Virgo.
-The stars composing the constellation were originally identified as the Great Goddess in many ancient cultures, the female figure of fertility.
+The protein atomic structure is retraced and becomes a starry night, hovering on the ceiling of the gallery, above the human bodies in the space.
+Moreover, the projection crosses the entire space: the bodies become moving screens and filter for the light.
+In the slow-moving projection, the protein structure is put in relation to the constellation of Virgo, as the constellation was originally identified as the Great Goddess in many ancient cultures, the female figure of fertility, the Mother.